In California's 'Earthquake Country', 7.0 Magnitude Earthquake Sparks Confusion and Tsunami Warning - ExBulletin

 In California's 'Earthquake Country', 7.0 Magnitude Earthquake Sparks Confusion and Tsunami Warning

-SAN FRANCISCO (AP) — Valerie Starkey was driving through Northern California to visit relatives when she suddenly felt shaking and feared her car had broken down, only to later realize it was an earthquake so strong that it triggered a tsunami warning for hundreds of residents.
-Miles from the west coast of the United States.
+SAN FRANCISCO (AP) — Valerie Starkey was driving through Northern California to visit relatives when she suddenly felt shaking and feared her car had broken down, only to later realize it was an earthquake so strong that it triggered a tsunami warning for hundreds of miles.
+From the west coast of the United States.

 The epicenter of Thursday's 7.0 magnitude quake occurred in what is known as “earthquake country” in California because it is where three tectonic plates meet.
 The quake was the strongest to shake the state since a 7.1-magnitude quake struck Ridgecrest in 2019.